-Strategic borrowers must carefully weigh each to choose the most cost-effective credit that meets their needs.
-Here’s what you need to know about a personal loan or line of credit, and which is better for you.
+The answer for you may depend on several factors.
+Strategic borrowers must carefully choose the most cost-effective option that meets their unique needs.
+Here’s what you need to know about personal loans, lines of credit and which one may be better for you.

 Personal line of credit vs. personal loan: What’s similar

 Both personal loans and lines of credit provide borrowers with a way to get cash when they need it.
-Here’s what you can expect to be the same between a personal loan vs. line of credit.
+Here are the similarities you can expect to see with a personal loan and a line of credit.

 Unsecured and secured options

-For both a personal loan and line of credit, a borrower has the option of secured or unsecured borrowing.
+For both a personal loan and a line of credit, you have the option of secured or unsecured borrowing.

-With a secured loan or line of credit, the borrower puts up an asset to act as collateral, in case of default on the loan.
-Common examples include a vehicle for a car loan, or a home, as with a home equity line of credit.
+With a secured loan or line of credit, the borrower puts up an asset to act as collateral, in case of a default on the loan.
+Common examples include a vehicle for a car loan and a home for a home equity line of credit.

 There are also unsecured personal loans and lines of credit, through which lenders provide funds without any collateral required.
 The funds are available to be used entirely per the borrower’s discretion.
+A credit card, for one, is essentially an unsecured line of credit; there is nothing the lender can seize if you fail to make payments (although you can get a secured card, which requires an upfront deposit).
 This makes unsecured personal loans and lines of credit flexible credit options to get cash for a variety of purchases or situations.

 Similar application process and credit requirements

-The application for both a personal loan and a line of credit are similar as well.
+The applications for personal loans and lines of credit are similar as well.
 For both forms of credit, a lender will typically review an applicant’s credit history and verify their income.
-They use this information to approve or deny the credit, based on the applicant’s ability to repay.
+They use this information to approve or deny your application.

 Credit requirements for personal loans and lines of credit are often similar, too.
 Specific credit requirements and borrower eligibility guidelines vary from lender to lender, as each sets its own criteria.